PubInv/PubInv/ideas/Project #19: Single-chamber biochar producer and stove.md

 Posssibly the dying combustion could be used to ignite the syngas---this is somewhat uncertain.
 Any lighting is likely to be unreliable.

+Note that if we are constructing a control mechanism, we also want to limit temperature (or raise temperature) to produce either more biochar (low temperature) or more energy (high temperature.)
+For my initial application, limiting temperature seems more reasonable.

+I don't know how to do this.
+We do NOT want to limit oxygen to the syngas, nor do we want to release syngas unburned, nor do I want to try to collect syngas, although obviously that could be valuable in a large scale operation.
+I suppose we could control a valve that allowed a fraction of the syngas to be diverted and flared off.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">PIFAH Project #19: Virtual Single-chamber biochar producer and stove</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/PIFAH/PIFAH" property="cc:attributionName" rel="cc:attributionURL">Robert L. Read</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/PIFAH/PIFAH" rel="dct:source">https://github.com/PIFAH/PIFAH</a>.